ivan-osipov/spark-framework-bank/README.md

-Example of usage a number technologies in simplified bank domain
+Example of usage a number of technologies in simplified bank domain

 Technologies and libs:
 - Spark Framework (routing / exception handlers / filters)